albar965/littlenavmap-manual/src/en/SEARCH.rst

 Airport and Navaid Ident Text filters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The airport search has a special search field for all airport idents and names
+(ICAO, FAA, IATA, local, name, city, state/province and country) using
+partial match for quick search.

+Separate search fields are available in the drop down menu under ``Names``.
+The same rules as
+mentioned in :ref:`text-filters` above appyly.

+Entering three or four characters in the ``ICAO Code`` field of the
+airport search tab will trigger a quick search which ignores all other
+filters.

-The fields ``Ident`` for the airport and navaid search allow more functionality besides the
+The fields ``Ident, name, city, state, province, country or area code`` for the airport and
+navaid ``Ident`` search allow more functionality besides the
 one described above:

--  Put an ident in double quotes ``"`` to force an exact search (i.e. avoid partial matches).
+-  Put an search term in double quotes ``"`` to force an exact search, i.e. avoid partial matches.
    Example: ``SEA`` finds two airports one being ``SEAM`` while ``"SEA"`` finds only ``KSEA`` because
-   of the matchin IATA code.
+   of the matching IATA code SEA.
 -  Separate several idents by space to do a search for each ident. ``EDDF EDDM`` find the two airports Frankfurt and Munich, for example.

 Tri state checkboxes